 From startups to offices for big name tech companies, Pittsburgh has a wealth of talent looking to solve the environmental and social challenges of our age.
 These include companies seeking to create energy from more renewable sources: WindStax, Thar Geothermal, and SolePower; Interphase Materials, Hyliion, Hibersense, and others making systems more efficient; and Thread, making fabric from discarded plastics while creating jobs around the world.

 Pittsburgh’s sustainable and progressive redevelopment of buildings and brownfields made it a known green building leader, with continued place-based innovation in the works.
-Pittsburgh boasts one of the world’s few Living Buildings (at Phipps Conservatory)—with three more shaping up—is home to at least three local ecodistricts.
+Pittsburgh boasts two of the world’s few Living Buildings —with more shaping up— and is home to a number of local ecodistricts.
 Funding is also in place to reweave Pittsburgh’s urban fabric sustainably by creating park land that reconnects downtown with the Hill District, an adjacent neighborhood previously fragment by urban renewal.
-At 178 acres, Pittsburgh’s Almono site is one of the largest urban brownfields — now renamed after the first syllables of Pittsburgh’s rivers — the Allegheny, Monongahela and Ohio.
+At 178 acres, Pittsburgh’s Hazelwood Green site is one of the largest urban brownfields.
 Envisioned as a carbon neutral community, the former steel mill site is just 15 minutes from Downtown Pittsburgh.

 RIVERFRONTS, PARKS, AND GREEN INFRASTRUCTURE